lifsheb1/Vehicle_Fleet_Database/README.md

 # install flask
 pip install flask
 ```
-You must also clone the repository with the following commands:
+You must also clone the repository with the following command:

 ```
 git clone https://github.com/TCNJ-degoodj/cab-project-02-7.git